 - Don’t use frozen limeade or lime juice concentrate.
 Fresh juice is the only way to go.

-- Simple syrup can be substituted for agave nectar, but since agave nectar is about twice as sweet as simple syrup you will need to approximately double the amount.
-Add less than what you think you will need and then taste, as it is easy to add more syrup if it isn’t quite sweet enough.
+- Simple syrup can be substituted for agave nectar, but since agave nectar is about twice as sweet as simple syrup, you will need to use approximately half as much.
+Add less than you think you will need and then taste, as it is easy to add more syrup if it isn’t quite sweet enough.

 Frequently Asked Questions